 We next investigate whether responses in prices and advanced payments are interlinked, in the sense that they are co-determined.
-To answer this question, we posit a simple linear indifference curve, which accounts for both the price paid and advance payments: the two may be combined into a summary effective price paid by buyer i given by where \tilde{p}i is the total price paid by the trader and ShareAdvances_i is the share of farmers to whom trader i provides advance payments.11 Here, λ is the extent to which farmers value advance payments (i.e., the rate of substitution of the indifference curve between prices and advances).
+To answer this question, we posit a simple linear indifference curve, which accounts for both the price paid and advance payments: the two may be combined into a summary effective price paid by buyer i given by where \tilde{p}i is the total cash price paid by the trader (i.e., the total of cash paid per shipment, in advance and upon delivery, divided by weight) and $ShareAdvances_i$ is the share of farmers to whom trader i provides advance payments.11 Here, λ is the extent to which farmers value advance payments (i.e., the rate of substitution of the indifference curve between prices and advances).
 If $\lambda = 0$, the transaction is not interlinked in the sense that the effective price is driven only by the price, and not affected by the transaction in the credit market.
 We will employ two strategies to estimate this parameter.